publiccodenet/jitsi-community/README.md

 # jitsi-community

-This a project to allow users to sign up to a Jitsi instance using a web UI.
+This project allows users to sign up to a Jitsi instance using a web UI.

-**IMPORTANT WARNING: There is currently no automated way to migrate your users from the Prosody user database into the Django database** .
-We had a small number of users that we migrated manually by recreating the users in Django admin console.
+**IMPORTANT WARNING: There is currently no automated way to migrate your users from the Prosody user database into the Django database.**
+We had a small number of users that we migrated manually by recreating the their user accounts in Django admin console.

 The web UI is a Django instance.
 It repurposes [Django's admin Console](https://docs.djangoproject.com/en/3.2/ref/contrib/admin/) to provide